Azure/azure-sphere-samples/Samples/SPI/SPI_LSM6DS3_HighLevelApp/README.md

 ## Set up the ST LSM6DS3 connections

 Make the following connections between the ST LSM6DS3 and MT3620 dev boards.
-Make sure that powe r is disconnected while you wire the boards.
+Make sure that power is disconnected while you wire the boards.

    **Note:** By default, this sample is configured to use an external LSM6DS3, and isn't configured to use the onboard sensors found on some development boards, such as the LSM6DS0 on the Avnet Starter Kit.
 This sample uses ISU1 on the MT3620 board; however, you can use another ISU by adjusting the wiring, the code, and the application manifest.